Introduction & Binding Agreement

 As a registered and verified UKP member, you are entitled to participate in all internal party democratic processes.
 The following framework governs UKP's internal elections:

-• Voting Rights: Every UKP member in good standing (i.e., not suspended, not in debt to the party) is entitled to one vote per internal election within their registered ward, constituency, or county — as prescribed by the UKP Party Election Rules.
+- Voting Rights: Every UKP member in good standing is entitled to one vote per internal election within their registered ward, constituency, or county — as prescribed by the UKP Party Election Rules.

-• Candidature: Any member who is 18 years or older, is in good standing, and meets the criteria set in the Party Election Rules, may contest for any party leadership position at the appropriate level.
+- Candidature: Any member who is 18 years or older and in good standing may contest for any party leadership position at the appropriate level.

-• Dispute Resolution: Disputes arising from party elections shall first be addressed through UKP's internal dispute resolution mechanisms, and thereafter through the Political Parties Disputes Tribunal (PPDT).
+- Dispute Resolution: Disputes arising from party elections shall first be addressed through UKP's internal mechanisms, and thereafter through the Political Parties Disputes Tribunal (PPDT).

 Two-Thirds Gender Principle in Party Organs

-Section 9(2)(b) of the Political Parties Act, 2011 requires every political party to include in its constitution "measures to ensure that not more than two-thirds of the party's governing council are of the same gender."
+Section 9(2)(b) of the Political Parties Act, 2011 requires every political party to ensure that not more than two-thirds of the party's governing council are of the same gender.
 This obligation flows directly from Article 81(b) of the Constitution of Kenya, 2010.
-UKP's internal election rules are designed to achieve and maintain this gender balance across all party organs — from ward committees to the National Executive Council.
-Members are expected to support, and not undermine, this constitutional gender equity imperative.

 Political Parties Act, 2011, Section 9(2)(b); Constitution of Kenya, 2010, Articles 27(8) and 81(b); Elections Act, 2011, Section 27